ConquestSolutions/Conquest-Extensions/README.md

 ###7.
 Create A DataGrid
 Uses the button to run a query of tblSystem, then displays a DataGrid with all the returned data.

+Functionality in Conquest used in examples is documented here: [API](API.txt)